gareth-harper/whisky_price_predictor/README.md

 * Tree-based models
 Initial results indicated that tree-based models were performing better, so these were investigated in more detail.
 I performed a gridsearch on GradientBoosting and RandomForest regression models in order to optimize the results.
 Gridsearch (GS) provides a method to tune hyperparameters, and thereby optimizes the model by determining the hyperparameters that result in the best model performance.

 A summary of the models evaluated is presented in Table 1.
 Of the models evaluated, GradientBoosting (w/ GS) had the highest R2-score and the lowest RMSE.
-GradientBoosting therefpre appears to have worked the best.
+GradientBoosting therefore appears to have worked the best.

 <p align="left"><i><sub>Table 1: Summary of models constructed and their metrics.</sub></i></p>